Omprakash8198/ReductionPrinciple/README.md

 The file strncat.c contains a strncat method which is formed by reducing it into strcpy and strlen functions.
-It is done same as strcat method but here while condition of strcpy is changed. strncat.c is verified by using input which is placed in strncatVerify.txt file.
+It is done same as strcat method but here while condition of strcpy is changed. strncat.c is verified by using input which is placed in strncat.txt file.

 The file strncmp.c contains a strncmp method which is formed by reducing it into strcmp function.
-It is done by simply changing the while condition. strncmp.c is verified by using input which is placed in strncmpVerify.txt file.
+It is done by simply changing the while condition. strncmp.c is verified by using input which is placed in strncmp.txt file.